 The carrying amounts of cash and cash equivalents, trade and other current receivables and payables approximate their respective fair values due to the relatively short-term maturity of these financial instruments.
-The fair value of available-for-sale investments/financial assets at fair value through profit or loss is disclosed in Note 11 to the financial statements.
+The fair value of financial assets at fair value through profit or loss is disclosed in Note 11 to the financial statements.

 As disclosed in Note 11, the fair value of financial assets at fair value through profit or loss is determined by reference to the Net Asset Value in the financial statements of the Fund.
-As at the end of the reporting period, amounts of US\$470,000 and US\$6,000 (2018: US\$470,000 and US\$111,000) are classified as level 2 and 3 of the fair value hierarchy respectively.
+As at 31 December 2019, amounts of US\$470,000 and US\$6,000 were classified as level 2 and 3 of the fair value hierarchy respectively.
 The fair value for level 2 is determined by the General Partner of the fund with reference to quoted prices available in active market and for level 3 is determined by taking into consideration of the type of security, the purchase cost, subsequent purchases of the same or similar securities by other investors, liquidation preferences of senior securities, estimates of liquidation value, and the issuer's current financial position and operating results.
 Management has assessed and determined that any changes to the basis used would not have significant impact on the carrying value of the financial assets.